Allen's rule: In humans

 Marked differences in limb lengths have been observed when different portions of a given human population reside at different altitudes.
 Environments at higher altitudes generally experience lower ambient temperatures.
 In Peru, individuals who lived at higher elevations tended to have shorter limbs, whereas those from the same population who inhabited the more low-lying coastal areas generally had longer limbs and larger trunks.

 Katzmarzyk and Leonard similarly noted that human populations appear to follow the predictions of Allen's rule.:494 There is a negative association between body mass index and mean annual temperature for indigenous human populations,:490 meaning that people who originate from colder regions have a heavier build for their height and people who originate from warmer regions have a lighter build for their height.
 Relative sitting height is also negatively correlated with temperature for indigenous human populations,:487–88 meaning that people who originate from colder regions have proportionally shorter legs for their height and people who originate from warmer regions have proportionally longer legs for their height.

 In 1968, A.T.
-Steegman investigated the assumption that Allen's rule caused the structural configuration of the Arctic Mongoloid face.
+Steegman investigated the assumption that Allen's rule caused the structural configuration of the face of human populations adapted to polar climate.
 Steegman did an experiment that involved the survival of rats in the cold.
 Steegman said that the rats with narrow nasal passages, broader faces, shorter tails and shorter legs survived the best in the cold.
 Steegman said that the experimental results had similarities with the Arctic Mongoloids, particularly the Eskimo and Aleut, because these have similar morphological features in accordance with Allen's rule: a narrow nasal passage, relatively large heads, long to round heads, large jaws, relatively large bodies, and short limbs.

+Allen's rule may have also resulted in wide noses and alveolar and/or maxillary prognathism being more common in human populations in warmer regions, and the opposite in colder regions.